openaps/docs/docs/docs/Gear Up/edison.md

 You have two main options for hardware:

 `1.` The most recommended rig has been an Edison + Explorer Board.
 Unfortunately Intel stopped making the Edison boards as of 2018.
-If you can find an Intel Edison (eBay, local stores, etc), this is still a highly recommmended rig.
+If you can find an Intel Edison (eBay, local stores, etc - this is still very possible), this is still a highly recommmended rig.
 It is the smallest rig (and easily portable), with better battery life because it is power efficient.
 [See below for the list of hardware for Edison setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-intel-edison-based-setups).

 `2.` The other option is a Raspberry Pi-based setup, with the new Explorer HAT.
 This rig setup makes it easier to see information when offline because it has an onboard screen for displaying readouts.
 [See below for the list of hardware required for Pi/HAT setups](http://openaps.readthedocs.io/en/latest/docs/Gear%20Up/edison.html#hardware-information-for-pi-based-setups-with-the-explorer-hat).